Diophantine definability of nonnorms of cyclic extensions of global fields: Cyclic algebras and diophantine definitions of semi-local rings of

-so we can apply the Chebotarev density theorem to see that (iv) holds.
-If $K$ is a global function field, the same argument works by replacing $H$ with $K^A$, the maximal unramified abelian extension of $K$ in which $\qq$ splits completely; then $\Cl(A)\simeq \Gal(K^A/K)$ where the isomorphism is given by the Artin map \cite{Rosen87}. \end{proof}
+If $K$ is a global function field and $\qq$ is a prime of $K$ which is unramified in $L$, the same argument works by replacing $H$ with $K^A$, the maximal unramified abelian extension of $K$ in which $\qq$ splits completely. \end{proof}